matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 A thread will be displayed as a chain of replies on clients unaware of threads.

 Thread-ready clients should always include an `m.in_reply_to` property when sending a threaded event.
-It should always reference the latest message-like event in the thread.
-When sending the event, clients should also specify that `m.in_reply_to` is a fallback mechanism by setting the `is_falling_back` property to `true`.
+Unless the user is explicitly replying to another event (see "Rich replies in a thread", above), the `m.in_reply_to` property should reference the latest message-like event in the thread, and clients should also specify that `m.in_reply_to` is a fallback mechanism (rather than a genuine reply) by setting the `is_falling_back` property to `true`.

-If omitted this property will default to `false` and client will treat the `m.in_reply_to` part of the event as a genuine reply and not as a fallback mechasnim anymore.
+(If omitted, `is_falling_back` defaults to `false`, and receiving clients will treat the `m.in_reply_to` part of the event as a genuine reply.)

 ```jsonc
 "m.relates_to": {